-Dr. Kane’s teaching and research interests focus on teachers’ professional learning across their careers.
-She is interested in how preservice teacher education, in-service professional learning communities, and instructional coaching support teachers’ learning.
-Dr. Kane studies these supports for teachers’ learning especially as they relate to writing instruction and the STEM fields.
-Her work is moving toward a focus on teaching teachers to support literacy across the content areas.
+Dr. Kane’s teaching and research interests focus on how teachers learn to teach in ways that are both conceptually rich and equitable.
+She is interested in teachers’ development across their careers, especially in the design of preservice teacher education, how teachers’ collaborative talk supports their professional learning, and how instructional coaching supports teachers’ professional learning.
+Dr. Kane studies these supports for teachers’ learning especially as they relate to disciplinary literacy, writing instruction, and the STEM fields.

-Dr. Kane has published in the American Educational Research Journal, the Journal of the Learning Sciences, and Teaching/Writing: A Journal of Writing Teacher Education and elsewhere.
+Dr. Kane has published in the American Educational Research Journal, the Journal of the Learning Sciences, the Journal of Teacher Education, Teachers College Record, and elsewhere.

 Ph.D. in Literacy Education – Vanderbilt University, Nashville, TN